-We plan to provide immediate shelter, hygiene, safe water, and food assistance to the most vulnerable and affected communities.
+- providing immediate shelter, hygiene, safe water, and food assistance to the most vulnerable and affected communities

-As a consequence of the cyclone and associated flooding, basic services including access to healthcare, education and safe water have been badly affected, due to partial or total destruction of infrastructure.
-The COSACA consortium aims to re-establish access to these services through the repair and reconstruction of partially destroyed schools and healthcare centres, improving access to clean water, and promoting good hygiene practices to prevent disease outbreak.
+- re-establishing access to basic services including healthcare, education and safe water through the repair and reconstruction of partially destroyed schools and healthcare centres, improving access to clean water, and promoting good hygiene practices to prevent disease outbreak

-COSACA will also integrate child protection programming and prioritise continuation of learning for children whose education has been disrupted following the cyclone: we aim to make sure that children can learn regardless of who they are, where they live or what is happening around them.
+- integrating child protection programming and prioritising continuation of learning for children whose education has been disrupted following the cyclone: we aim to make sure that children can learn regardless of who they are, where they live or what is happening around them

-CARE is working with the local authorities in Malawi to support the affected communities and we have deployed staff to assess the needs and gather information about the situation on the ground, to ensure our response is effective and addresses people’s needs.
+CARE worked with the local authorities in Malawi to support the affected communities.
+We deployed staff to assess the needs and gather information about the situation on the ground, to ensure our response was effective and addresses people’s needs.

 It is likely that people displaced from their homes will remain in temporary settlements for some time.
 Shelter materials and support will be required.

 In Zimbabwe, the storm caused high winds and heavy rainfall in the east of the country, causing rivers to overflow.
-At least 98 deaths have been reported so far and hundreds are still missing.
+At least 98 deaths were reported with hundreds still missing.
 There has been flash flooding, landslides and destruction of livelihoods and properties.

 CARE is assessing the situation in order to respond based on identified needs and in coordination with other aid agencies.